How To Fish Lake Isabella | Your Lake Isabella Fishing Report

 Lake Isabella Dam

-Fishing in front of Isabelle Dam to the tip of Engineer Point can be outstanding if you’re trolling for trout.
+Fishing from Isabelle Dam up to Engineer Point can offer exceptional results when trolling for trout.

 By the way, we found a really good quality drift sock made by Mythik Outdoors, and best of all they’re sold on Amazon.com.
 Go here to learn more about drift socks and read the reviews from actual customers.